GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/README.md

 [Ussuri](https://releases.openstack.org/ussuri/index.html) and assumes that you already have a similar OpenStack environment running.

+If you don't have an OpenStack environment and still want to try this sample then first follow [this guide](/docs/install_openstack_on_gce.md) to get an OpenStack _(Ussuri)_ environment running on a [Google Compute Engine VM with _nested KVM_](https://cloud.google.com/compute/docs/instances/nested-virtualization/overview).

 ### Pre-requisites
 - A baremetal environment running [OpenStack Ussuri](https://releases.openstack.org/ussuri/index.html) or similar with [LBaaS v2](https://docs.openstack.org/mitaka/networking-guide/config-lbaas.html)